WE’RE FROM THE GOVERNMENT, HERE TO HELP OURSELVES

 And they did, too, going right up the center of the abandoned street, tearing up the place and downing a number of trees (which is how we ended up writing about this to begin with).
 America’s a relatively civilized place (albeit one with a lot of lawyers), so the landowners sued.

 Obtaining a judgment that the City had trespassed was easy: after all, the land records themselves revealed the City had no rights in the street.
 But damages were tricky, especially because the landowners wanted treble damages.
 In Massachusetts, a trespasser to trees is liable for treble damages unless he or she had “good cause to believe” that he or she had a right to cut down the trees.
 The City argued it had relied on one of its attorney-employees, who opined that the street remained a public thoroughfare despite the unambiguous and misspelled language of the recordation and Massachusetts law.
 The City said it took “extensive steps” to determine its rights.
-Sure, and Hillary was very careful with her classified information, and Donald’s people avoided the Russians.
+Sure, and Homeland Security works night and day to provide safe, sanitary and humane quarters for immigrant kids, while the government takeover of student loans has resolved a looming crisis.

 The Court said “nonsense.”
 It seemed the plans for the water main construction themselves carried the notation “Ownership to be determined,” and the trial judge warned the City at the temporary restraining order stage that its rights were pretty shaky.
 But the City dug and cut on.
 Sow the wind, reap the whirlwind.